EndlessTrax/EndlessTrax/README.md

 ## Who am I?

-I am many thngs to many people
+I am many things to many people

 💻 Principally, I’m the owner of [White Lion Media](https://whitelionmedia.com/), a digital content creation company.
 Primary the company builds and designs websites for individuals and small businesses in need of a web presence so that they can serve their customers and/or grow their business.
 But we also provide copywriting and consulting services for our clients.